 Truncating debtor's TIN on payee statements.

-Pursuant to Treasury Regulations section 301.6109-4, all filers of Form 1099-C may truncate a debtor's TIN (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
+Pursuant to Regulations section 301.6109-4, all filers of Form 1099-C may truncate a debtor's TIN (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
 Truncation is not allowed on any documents the filer files with the IRS.
 A creditor's TIN may not be truncated on any form.
-See part J in the 2018 General Instructions for Certain Information Returns.
+See part J in the 2019 General Instructions for Certain Information Returns.